yiit/ENFi32_07022026/docs/source/Rules/Rules.rst

 -------------------------------------

 This rule also work as a ping or heart beat of the unit.
-If it has not published a IP number for 30+ seconds the unit is experiencing problems.
+If it has not published an IP number for 30+ seconds the unit is probably experiencing problems.

 .. code-block:: none